 Developing all these data delivery systems independently is far from ideal.
 Development-wise, wheels are reinvented, resulting in low productivity, metadata replication, and inconsistencies across reports and analyses.
 It’s crucial for organizations to somehow bring these systems together.
 One solution is by deploying a data delivery architecture based on data virtualization technology.
 Such an architecture can support a wide range of business users, from those demanding a highly agile environment such as the marketplace to those requiring governable and auditable reports.
 This session will discuss how these environments can be merged into one unified architecture.

-- The risks of nonintegrated data delivery systems—inconsistent reporting, high development and maintenance costs, and inflexibility
+- The risks are of nonintegrated data delivery systems—inconsistent reporting, high development and maintenance costs, and inflexibility

-- The value of transformation, integration, cleansing, and aggregation specifications
+- The value is of transformation, integration, cleansing, and aggregation specifications

 - The benefits of a logical data warehouse architecture and a logical data lake versus those of a physical data warehouse and a physical data lake